gatsbyjs/gatsby/packages/gatsby-core-utils/README.md

 # `gatsby-core-utils`

-A list of utilities used in multiple gatsby packages.
+A list of utilities used in multiple Gatsby packages.

 ## Usage